Yes, America's Anchorman is away this week, and this is your undocumented anchor man, Mark Stein, sitting in.

 You can just spend it anyway, and then you can print it, stick it to your grandkids.

-So they're gonna do uh stimulus two.
+So they're going to do stimulus two.

-It's like he's saying, Look, there's nothing else in the federal budget anymore that costs under a trillion dollars, but my healthcare plan does.
+It's like he's saying, look, there's nothing else in the federal budget anymore that costs under a trillion dollars, but my healthcare plan does.

-So uh that that's its unique selling point.
+So that's its unique selling point.

-It's a mere trillion.
+It's a mere trillion, a mere trillion.

 You know, that's chump change.

-You know, it's uh on the line item budget, we'll just mark it as miscellaneous.
+You know, it's on the line item budget.

-It doesn't you can't relate it to the real world.
+You can't relate it to the real world.

 What can you buy with a trillion dollars?

-Uh uh everything in West Virginia that's named after Robert C. Byrd?
+Everything in West Virginia that's named after Robert C. Byrd?

-Probably probably not.
+Probably not.

-So for guys like Max Borkas, uh no self-respecting congressional hack wants to wants to come off like uh what's the guy's name, Doctor Evil in Austin Powers, and invite instant derision uh by uh by urging some nickel and dime billion dollar boondoggle now and now to to to have any credibility it's gotta be at least a trillion dollars.
+So for guys like Max Baucas, no self-respecting congressional hack wants to come off like what's the guy's name, Dr. Evil in Austin Powers, and invite instant derision by urging some nickel and dime billion-dollar boondoggle.

 That's big of him, isn't it?